hartwigmedical/hmftools/variant-annotator/README.md

 ## Dependencies

 * A MySQL (or possibly MariaDB) which has the HMF patient-db schema loaded (see patient-db project)
+* Access to the exact ensembl db version used by hmftools ensembl-db submodule
-* For Purity-Adjusted VAFS to be recorded, PURPLE must have been run and persisted to DB prior to this tool.
+* For Purity-Adjusted VAFs to be recorded, PURPLE must have been run and persisted to DB prior to this tool.

 ## Usage